cristhian891/direct-ferries-e2e/README.md

 ---

-## Possible Enhancements
+## Possible Enhancements ( PART 2)

+These are the main improvemnents that I can think of to make on this framework.
+It is always important to adjust any of these improvements with any context and requirements the project needs alog the way.

 - **Test Data Management:** Use fixtures or external files for test data.
   For example all valid usernames and passwords can be store in external files.
+Product categorization or test products. etc.
 - **Environment Support:** Add `.env` support for credentials and URLs.
 - **Parallel Execution:** Optimize test parallelism for CI/CD.
 - **Custom Reporters:** Integrate additional reporters (e.g., Allure).
 Reports can be customize and configure so they can be integrated in the CI/CD piple. html reporter would be